Plagne Soleil & Plagne Village

 - An intermediates' paradise

-- Idyllic & sunny village, ideal for families
+- An idyllic and sunny village, perfect for families

 Plagne Soleil & Plagne Village (La Plagne) Information